ropensci/roweb/_drafts/2016-02-20-software-review.md

--  *Author Incentives.* At the moment, we believe package authors submit because (1) they think they will get useful feedback from high-quality reviews, (2) the ROpenSci "stamp" is a form of credential for themselves and their package, and (3) they can recieve some ongoing help with package maintenance after acceptance.
+-  *Author Incentives.* At the moment, we believe package authors submit because (1) they think they will get useful feedback from high-quality reviews, (2) the ROpenSci "stamp" is a form of credential for themselves and their package, and (3) they can receive some ongoing help with package maintenance after acceptance.
    Will these incentives be enough to continue to draw more package authors to do the extra work of putting their packages through review?
 What other incentives could we offer?